 How to make your coffee taste better?

-In order to ensure the great-tasting coffee, always use high quality water, freshly ground coffee and brew at an optimal temperature.
+To ensure great-tasting coffee, always use high-quality water and fresh ground coffee, which you can brew at an optimal temperature.

 For my personal coffee needs, I tend to go for simple and well-built when I’m choosing a drip maker.
 I want it to last, but I don’t want to break the bank.
 It shouldn’t be ugly, but it’s not supposed to be a feature piece either.

 - For that reason, my favorite drip coffee maker is the Breville Precision Brewer.
 It’s practical, simple, well designed and it has just enough modern features to draw me in (and make the great coffee I want).

 - Technivorm Moccamaster: This one has a real draw and is great for experienced at-home baristas hoping for some flair.